LucasWinkler/personal-site-v3/README.md

 ## About

 Iteration 3 of my personal website which I built to help practice with HTML, CSS and JavaScript.
 I also wanted to design and build something that looked a lot better than iteration 2.
-When this project is full built I'm going to be porting it over to React.
+When this project is fully built I'm going to be porting it over to React.

 ## Getting Started